2026

 • Parking information

-Free parking on the premises of our partner tour operator directly on the cycle pat, journey time from the hotel approx. 45 minutes.
+Free parking at the premises of our partner tour operator in Needham Market, travel time from the hotel approx. 45 minutes.

-On your own by train to Needham Market and 10 min. walk to the parking lot, direct connections several times a day, duration approx. 35 minutes.
+You can take the train to Needham Market on your own and walk 10 minutes to the parking lot, direct connections several times a day, takes approx. 35 minutes.

 Aldeburgh – House on the Alde River